Asrar-Ahammad/Student-Performance-Prediction/README.md

 # Student Performance Prediction System

 The Student Performance Prediction System is a machine learning-based solution that predicts student performance using various features.
-It leverages a CI/CD pipeline and is deployed on Microsoft Azure for automated development, testing, and deployment.
+It leverages a CI/CD pipeline and is yet to deployed on Microsoft Azure for automated development, testing, and deployment.

 ## Overview